MAT Sample Questions for Intelligence and Critical Reasoning | Boost Your Reasoning Skill

 1.5-2 minutes (Moderate/Hard question)

-• Solve crossword puzzles, sudoku, and logic grid puzzles regularly.
+• Solve Puzzles and Sudoku: Regular practice of crossword puzzles, sudoku, and logic grid puzzles sharpens reasoning skills.

-Morning: Start the morning with easier topics like coding-decoding, number series, and direction sense.
-Allot 30-45 minutes to practice them.
+• Morning: Focus on easier topics like coding-decoding, number series, and direction sense (30–45 minutes).

-Daytime: Practice more complex topics like blood relations, seating arrangements, and logical puzzles for 1-1.15 hours.
+• Daytime: Practice complex topics like seating arrangements, blood relations, and puzzles (1–1.15 hours).

 Mental Exercises to Sharpen Reasoning Abilities

-• Practice mental math calculations without a calculator and challenge yourself every day.
+• Practice mental math calculations without a calculator.

-• Read articles, and journals, and analyze arguments to identify assumptions, inferences, and conclusions.
+• Read articles and journals, analyze arguments, and identify assumptions, inferences, and conclusions.

 Benefits of Taking MAT Mock Tests